 Surgery to Restore Your Hip

-If your hip is causing you serious pain and/or preventing you from living your regular productive life and all other avenues have been exhausted, hip surgery (arthroplasty) can be the solution.
-You can return to an active life, relatively free of pain.
+If your hip is causing you serious pain and/or preventing you from living your regular productive life and all other avenues have been exhausted, hip surgery (arthroplasty) may be the solution.
+You may return to an active life, relatively free of pain.

 Articles in this series